vuejs/docs/src/api/sfc-tooling.md

 ### Vue CLI

 [Vue CLI](https://cli.vuejs.org/) is the official webpack-based toolchain for Vue.
 It is now in maintenance mode and we recommend starting new prjects with Vite unless you rely on specific webpack-only features.
+Vite will provide superior developer experience in most cases.

 ## IDE Support